 If foreign travel is anticipated, it must be specified.
 Travel costs expected to exceed institutional guidelines must be specified.
 For travel rates, refer to the following: State of Texas Travel Allowance Guide.

-When a proposal contemplates a subcontract/subrecipient agreement to a named subcontractor, the subcontractor's statement of work and detailed budget, signed by the subcontractor's authorized institutional representative, should be provided with the "Proposal Certification Form."
+When a proposal contemplates a subcontract/subrecipient agreement to a named subcontractor, the subcontractor's statement of work, detailed budget, and a letter of commitment signed by the subcontractor's authorized institutional representative, should be provided to OSP.
 If the Principal Investigator(s) has any direct or indirect financial or other interest in the subcontractor/subrecipient organization, a disclosing statement must be submitted to the OSP as well.
 For clarification between a subcontractor, vendor, and consultant, click this page.

 Consider, as appropriate, costs for copying, long-distance telephone calls, postage, reference books and materials, tuition and required fees for participating graduate students, equipment maintenance, and contracted services.
 OMB Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards relevant to office supplies, postage, local telephone costs, and memberships: The Principal Investigator needs to justify the need for these items in relation to the project, and it is the Principal Investigator's judgment that this is the best way to spend the funds.

 Facilities and administrative costs must be included using the University's federally-negotiated rates unless the sponsor has a written policy applicable to all potential proposers which deviates from these rates.
 All deviations are subject to UT Dallas administrative approval.
 Sponsor guidelines limiting facilities and administrative costs must be provided with your proposal.